Alaric-Jeff/Alaric-Jeff/README.md

 Hello, I'm an aspiring **full-stack developer** (backend-focused) specializing in **Node.js + Express**, using **JavaScript/TypeScript**.
 I love writing **clean**, **modular**, and **efficient** code that adheres to best practices.
 I'm always learning and building cool things — from microcontrollers to scalable APIs.

-> “Code is like humor.
-When you have to explain it, it’s bad.” – Cory House

 ---

 ## 🛠️ Tech Stack